dacowan2/RecSys-final/README.md

 ### NCF

-In order to run NCFF:
+In order to run NCF:
 1) Run RML or R to load in the data
 2) Run the corresponding PD-RML or PD-R depending on which data you loaded in 1)
 3) Run TTV.
 This will create train, validation, and test splits.